 The PALMETTO BLIND, published twice a year in large print, in digital format, email and Braille by the National Federation of the Blind of South Carolina.
 David Houck, Editor.
 The National Federation of the Blind of South Carolina is chartered under the laws of the state of South Carolina to promote the spiritual, social and economic well-being of all blind South Carolinians.
 The state organization is an affiliate of the nation’s oldest and largest organization of the blind–the National Federation of the Blind.

-The National Federation of the Blind of South Carolina has special giving opportunities that will benefit the giver as well as the NFB of SC.
-Of course the largest benefit to the donor is the satisfaction of knowing that your gift is leaving a legacy of opportunity.
+Seize the Future – The National Federation of the Blind of South Carolina has special giving opportunities that will benefit the giver as well as the NFB of SC.
+Of course the largest benefit to the donor is the satisfaction of knowing that your gift is leading a legacy of opportunity.
 However, gifts may be structured to provide more.

 - Helping the NFB of SC fulfill its mission

 - Realizing income tax savings through a charitable donation

 - Making capital gain tax savings on contributions of appreciated assets

 - Providing retained payments for the life of a donor or beneficiary

 - Eliminating or lowering federal estate tax in certain situations

 - Making the study of literacy and technology a real possibility for blind children and adults

 - Providing hope and training for seniors losing vision